lower-elements/final-hour-docs/docs/gameplay/chapter5.md

 # 5. Powerups
 You can get too kinds of power ups in Final hour, short term and long term.

-Short term powerups are instantanius where as long terms powerups generally last for about 30 seconds.
+Short term powerups are instantanius where as long term powerups generally last for about 30 seconds.

 ## 5.1.
 Max ammo
 Max ammo is fairely self explanitory.
 Your weapons are refilled with ammo and you're given a full reserve.